Probe CX: Outsourcing Services Provider of the Year 2020

 Frost & Sullivan’s ICT Industry Principal, Sherrel Roche said the company was poised for expansion growth.

-"PROBE developed high-value-added automation solutions and has a robust digital transformation consulting practice, enabling it to drive customer excellence.
-Engaging with customers as the Customer Experience (CEX) optimization partner, PROBE emphasizes delivering solutions suiting the client's unique and evolving needs.
+"Probe CX developed high-value-added automation solutions and has a robust digital transformation consulting practice, enabling it to drive customer excellence.
+Engaging with customers as the Customer Experience (CEX) optimization partner, Probe CX emphasizes delivering solutions suiting the client's unique and evolving needs.
 This approach bodes well with existing and new customers in key sectors who are embarking on more transformative projects, further accelerating the group's growth," she said.